CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Elsewhere, a cowardly mayor hastly closes the shutters of his office to avoid being seen by thugs in the streets all dressed in purple.

 And all the while, underground, in that deep dark place a creature with a single great green eye cackles quitley to itself as it sorts through it's collection of bones.
-It sense your arrival, an whispers "Welcome to Tuntin...".
+It sense your arrival, an whispers "Welcome to Tuntin..."
 ```